 A Cameroonian midfielder whose tragic death on the pitch sparked a global conversation about athlete heart safety and emergency protocols.

-Patrick Ekeng's story is one of immense promise cut devastatingly short.
-A talented defensive midfielder known for his energy and tenacity, he honed his skills in Cameroon before embarking on a professional journey across Europe, with clubs in Switzerland, Romania, and finally Dinamo Bucharest in Romania.
-He earned two caps for the Cameroonian national team, representing his country at the 2015 Africa Cup of Nations.
-On May 6, 2016, during a league match, the 26-year-old collapsed on the field after suffering a cardiac arrest.
-Despite rushed efforts, he passed away at the hospital.
-His death was not an isolated incident, but it became a catalytic moment, forcing football's governing bodies, clubs, and medical professionals worldwide to scrutinize and improve cardiac screening for athletes and the readiness of emergency medical response at sporting events.
+Patrick Ekeng (1990–2016) played defensive midfield for Cameroon.
+He trained in Cameroon before moving to clubs in Switzerland, Romania, and finally Dinamo Bucharest.
+For the Cameroonian national team, he earned two caps and appeared at the 2015 Africa Cup of Nations.
+On May 6, 2016, during a league match, Ekeng collapsed on the field at age 26.
+He suffered a cardiac arrest.
+Medical staff attempted resuscitation, but he died at the hospital.
+His death was not an isolated event, but it forced football's governing bodies, clubs, and medical professionals to review cardiac screening for athletes and emergency response protocols at sporting events worldwide.

 1981–1996